raereverse-api-engineer

 reverse-api-engineer show <run_id> --json

-Run a generated script non-interactively
+Run a generated script from another agent

 reverse-api-engineer run <run_id> --file api_client.py \

---no-interactive --auto-install -- --org acme
+--json --auto-install -- --org acme

 • --auto-install: install missing deps on retry without asking.